US warns North Korea 'diplomatic window is closing' after missile launch

 President Donald Trump and other senior officials raised the prospect of punishing countries that trade with North Korea - a threat aimed directly at China, Pyongyang's biggest benefactor.

-In a tweet this morning, Mr Trump questioned why the US should continue what he sees as bad trade deals "with countries that do not help us".
+In a tweet on Wednesday morning, Mr Trump questioned why the US should continue what he sees as bad trade deals "with countries that do not help us".

-Trade between China and North Korea grew almost 40% in the first quarter.
-So much for China working with us - but we had to give it a try!— Donald J. Trump (@realDonaldTrump) July 5, 2017
+The United States made some of the worst Trade Deals in world history.Why should we continue these deals with countries that do not help us?— Donald J. Trump (@realDonaldTrump) July 5, 2017

 At an emergency meeting of the UN Security Council on Wednesday, Nikki Haley, the US ambassador to the UN, called Pyongyang's missile launch "a clear and sharp military escalation".